esnet/iperf/_sources/invoking.rst.txt

           -R, --reverse
                  reverse the direction of a test, so that the server  sends  data to the client

+          --bidir
+                 bidirectional mode, server and client send and receive data.

           -w, --window n[KM]
                  window  size  / socket buffer size (this gets sent to the server